Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [18] And they that were troubled with unclean spirits were healed.

-Comments Luke 6:17-18 "and He came down with them, and stood on a level place ..."; In these verses, it shows that the beloved Son of God has seen things ahead.
+Comments Luke 6:17-18 “And He came down with them, and stood on a level place …” These verses show that the beloved Son of God has seen things ahead.
 He has already seen the people that will come to Him in this place.
 They all come from different areas, and they are coming to search to meet the Lord.
-These people have heard the good news, that the Lord has come down from heaven, and they have come now with all their problems to meet Him.
+These people have heard the good news that the Lord has come down from heaven, and they have come now with all their problems to meet Him.

-When the Lord came down to the level place He did not need to stop, but He did stop because He cared for those who came to hear Him, and for those that came to be healed from their diseases.
-The people that have come to Him, some have difficulties, but they are all there to hear the Lord, and they all expect to receive mercy.
+When the Lord came down to the level place, He did not need to stop, but He did stop because He cared for those who came to hear Him and for those who came to be healed from their diseases.
+The people who have come to Him: some have difficulties, but they are all there to hear the Lord, and they all expect to receive mercy.

 [19] And all the multitude sought to touch Him; because power went out from Him and healed them all.